 The board has evaluated each director's independence and considered whether there were any relevant relationships between UPS and each director, or any member of his or her immediate family.
 The board also examined whether there were any relationships between UPS and organizations where a director is or was a partner, principal shareowner or executive officer.

-Specifically, the board evaluated certain business transactions ordinary course relationships between UPS and the organizations that currently or in the prior year employed Eva Boratto, Burns, Wayne Hewett, Angela Kate Johnson, Russell Stokes and Kevin Warsh, or their immediate family members, as an executive officer.
+Specifically, the board evaluated certain ordinary course business transactions and relationships between UPS and the organizations that currently or in the prior year employed Eva Boratto, Mike Burns, Wayne Hewett, Angela Hwang, Kate Johnson, Russell Stokes and Kevin Warsh, or their immediate family members, as an executive officer.
 The board also evaluated the ordinary course business transactions and relationships between UPS and any organizations where Rod Adkins, Wayne Hewett, Christiana Smith Shi and Kevin Warsh, or their immediate family members, were a partner or principal shareowner.
 In each case, no such transactions exceeded the thresholds in UPS's Corporate Governance Guidelines.
 The board determined that none of these transactions or relationships were material to the Company, the individuals or the organizations with which they were associated.

-The board has determined that each director nominee (other than our CEO, Carol Tomé), is independent.
-With respect to Ann Livermore, who currently serves as a director but has not been nominated for reelection, the board has determined that she was independent.
-All members of the Audit Committee, Compensation and Human Capital Committee, Nominating and Corporate Governance Committee and Risk Committee are independent, and all of the Audit Committee Compensation and Human Capital Committee meet the additional independence criteria applicable to directors serving on these committees under New York Stock Exchange listing standards.
+The board has determined that each director nominee, other than our CEO, Carol Tomé, is independent.
+All members of the Audit Committee, Compensation and Human Capital Committee, Nominating and Corporate Governance Committee and Risk Committee are independent, and all members of the Audit Committee and the Compensation and Human Capital Committee meet the additional independence criteria applicable to directors serving on these committees under New York Stock Exchange listing standards.